akinawmengesha/ERS-Assignment01/README.md

 ### Description:
 This exercise demonstrates UART communication.
 The program initializes UART and prints an increasing counter starting from 0 value every second.
 It also echoes any received characters back twice.

+Note: In this exercise you should initialize and use UART so that you can use printf to print to the serial console and see the messages on your PC.
+To do so, setup the UART in the project configuration.
+It is done under Connectivity->USART2.
+Choose the Asynchronous mode.
+(Reference from assignment document) .
+I used minicom, to connect the board in serial mode which can be installed using sudo apt install minicom -y using terminal where i used ubuntu OS.

 ### Key Features:
 - **UART Communication**: The program uses UART to send and receive data.
 - **Echo Mode**: Any received character is echoed back twice in the terminal.